oomlout/oomlout_oomp_builder/parts/hardware_bearing_16000_series_16009_size_45_mm_id_75_mm_od_10_mm_depth/readme.md

-# Hardware Bearing 16000 Series 16009 Size 45 mm Id 75 mm Od 10 mm Depth
+# Hardware Bearing 16000 Series 16009 Size 45 mm ID 75 mm OD 10 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base